 Needless to say, an electronic contract that is intended to be signed and binding—such as one transmitted by DocuSign—is in fact no different in its legal effect than one that is on paper and executed by hand.

 Online electronic notarization is now permitted in Texas.
 Chapter 406 of the Government Code discusses “regular notaries” (Subchapter A) and “online notaries” (Subchapter C) who have the same authority as traditional notaries.
-The online notarization process requires two-way video and audio conferencing and still requires that a signer produce valid, government-issued identification.
+The online notarization process involves two-way video and audio conferencing and still requires that a signer produce valid, government-issued identification.
 The Secretary of State is tasked with developing rules and standards for this process.

 Amendments and Extensions